DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-16-application-dashboard-states.md

 ---
 How the dashboard looked at different stages of an application as of March 2020.

+Each state shows a different generated application, with between 1 and 3 choices.
+Any given state could show up to 3 choices.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [{